-For all disability claims, an experienced and aggressive disability claims lawyer who WINS against UNUM is a MUST!
+For all disability claims, an experienced and aggressive New Jersey Unum claims lawyer who WINS against UNUM is a MUST!

 The truth of this statement was recently demonstrated when Mike Quiat was able to convince Unum that the denial of disability income benefits to a client with severe loss of vision caused by optic nerve damage was not caused by “loss resulting from either or both eyes,” which was an exclusion in the client’s policy.
 For more details on this case, see Mike’s blog.